searxng/searxng/docs/admin/installation-scripts.rst

 HTTP server.
 We do not have any preferences regarding the HTTP server, you can use whatever you prefer.

-We use caddy in our :ref:`docker image <installation docker>` and we have implemented installation procedures for:
+We implemented installation procedures for:

 - :ref:`installation nginx`
 - :ref:`installation apache`